Guglielmo Imperiali: First World War and post-war

-Although at the start of the World War he preferred neutrality, after Italy and the Triple Entente became allies he was the main Italian negotiator of the Treaty of London (1915) which promised Italy substantial territorial gains in case of victory against Germany and Austria.
+Although at the start of the World War he preferred neutrality, after Italy and the Triple Entente became allies, he was Italy's negotiator of the Treaty of London (1915), which promised Italy substantial territorial gains in case of victory against Germany and Austria.
 After the end of the war, he was a member of the Italian delegation to the Paris Peace Conference and a co-signer of the Treaty of Versailles, although his role during this negotiations was less central.

-However, in November 1920, due to strong disagreements with the new Italian foreign minister, Count Carlo Sforza, Imperiali was removed from his post in London, replaced by Baron Giacomo de Martino and mostly excluded from post-war negotiations.
-In 1921, he was appointed Italian representative to the Council of the League of Nations and was also involved in humanitarian initiatives like the protection of deported women and children during the Greco-Turkish War.
+However, in November 1920, due to strong disagreements with the new Italian foreign minister, Carlo Sforza, Imperiali was removed from his post in London, replaced by Giacomo De Martino and mostly excluded from post-war negotiations.
+In 1921, he was appointed Italy's representative to the Council of the League of Nations and was also involved in humanitarian initiatives like the protection of deported women and children during the Greco-Turkish War.

-After the Fascists came to power in 1922, Imperiali left his position at the League of Nations in 1923, but began to attend the Senate more regularly, becoming a prominent member of the opposition and an authority in matter of foreign relations.
+After the Fascists came to power in 1922, Imperiali left his position at the League of Nations in 1923, but began to attend the Senate more regularly, becoming a prominent member of the opposition and an authority in matters of foreign relations.

-In 1932, he was made a knight of the Order of the Annunciation, a rare honour for a diplomat.
-He died at Rome.
+In 1932, he was made a knight of the Order of the Most Holy Annunciation, a rare honour for a diplomat.
+He died in Rome.